Learning by Surprise: Adaptive Mitigation of Model Collapse in Large Language Models: Initial experiments with model collapse – and new observations

 \end{quote}

-In Figure \ref{fig:nexttoken_probs}a-c, we observe that the distribution becomes increasingly skewed in simulation steps $5$ and $10$.
-In step $0$, the token “paper” has the highest probability, but is still closely followed by other plausible completions.
-By step $10$, “paper” overwhelmingly dominates the distribution, highlighting a marked loss in linguistic entropy and growing overconfidence in a single prediction.
+Figure \ref{fig:nexttoken_probs}a-c shows that the distribution becomes increasingly concentrated in simulation steps $5$ and $10$.
+In step $0$, the token ``paper'' has the highest probability but it is still closely followed by other plausible completions.
+By step $10$, “paper” overwhelmingly dominates the model's next-token probability distribution.

-To move beyond a single example, we extend this analysis to a broader set of 1,000 prompts sampled from each dataset.
-Figure \ref{fig:nexttoken_probs}d–f illustrates how Llama2 assigns probabilities to the highest-probability token for 1,000 prompts drawn from dataset \texttt{sci}.
-As simulation progresses, we observe a clear shift toward higher probability values, reflecting increased next-token predictability and a corresponding decline in linguistic diversity.
-Figure \ref{fig:other_nexttoken_dists} in Appendix \ref{sec:app_A2_toprankalldataset} shows that the same pattern also applies to datasets \texttt{wiki} and \texttt{xls}.
+To move beyond a single example, we extend this analysis to a broader set of $1{,}000$ prompts sampled from each human-authored dataset.
+We extract these prompts from documents that were never used in any fine-tuning step.
+Figure \ref{fig:nexttoken_probs}d–f illustrates how Llama2-7B assigns probabilities to the highest-probability token for the prompts drawn from SciAbs.
+As AI autophagy unfolds, we observe a shift toward higher probability values, reflecting a concentration of probability mass on a few tokens.
+Figure \ref{fig:other_nexttoken_dists} in Appendix \ref{sec:app_A2_toprankalldataset} shows that the same pattern also applies to Wikitext and XL-Sum.

 This trend is further supported by the evolution of the average Gini coefficient of the next-token probability distributions, $G(q)$, and the percentage of collapse predictions, $C(q)$, over simulation steps.
-As Figure~\ref{fig:ginicollapse}a shows for Llama2, as the simulation goes by, $G(q)$ increases.
-This indicates a growing imbalance in the distribution of next-token probabilities, i.e., an increasing concentration of the probability mass on a small subset of tokens.
-A similar pattern is observed for $C(q)$ (see Figure \ref{fig:ginicollapse}b): as the simulation progresses, the percentage of collapsed predictions increases in all fine-tuning scenarios analyzed.
-Figure \ref{fig:mitigation_allmodels} in Appendix \ref{sec:app_A4_allmodels} shows that similar results hold for Llama3 and Mistral.
+As AI autophagy unfolds, $G(q)$ increases (see Figure~\ref{fig:ginicollapse}a), indicating an increasing concentration of the probability mass on a small subset of tokens.
+A similar pattern is observed for $C(q)$: as the simulation progresses, the percentage of collapsed predictions increases in all fine-tuning scenarios (see Figure \ref{fig:ginicollapse}b).
+Figures \ref{fig:mitigation_allmodels_entropy} and \ref{fig:mitigation_allmodels_hellaswag} in Appendix \ref{sec:app_A4_allmodels} shows that similar results hold for Llama3-8B, Mistral-7B, and Qwen3-0.6B.